 Siem Reap is one of the northwestern provinces of Cambodia which is 314 kilometers from Phnom Penh along National Road 6.
 Siem Reap, covering 10,299 square kilometers, is on the flat plain of Tonle Sap lake.
 Its neighboring provinces are (from north clockwise) Oddar Meanchey, Preah Vihear, Kampong Thom, Tonle Sap Lake (The Great lake), Battambang, and Banteay Meanchey.

-Siem Reap is divided into 11 administrative districts and 1 municipality, Siem Reap City.
+Siem Reap is divided into 11 administrative districts and 2 municipalities, Siem Reap City and Run Ta Ek city.
 With over 1,000,000 people, the province is Cambodia’s tenth largest area and fourth most populous.
 Siem Reap is a significant province historically, where many historical structures, artifacts, and prehistoric settlements have been discovered.

 History